-To learn more about the timeline of La Pedrera, visit lapedrera.com La Pedrera Today La Pedrera is currently the central offices of the Catalunya La Pedrera Foundation.
-At the same time, it continues to serve its original function as a block of rented residential apartments. alternate so they can complement and correct each other."
-"Ketlection and action need to Antoni Gaudí Today La Pedrera fulfils five different purposes:

-- O Tourism usage: the building is open to the public and can be visited by day and night. - Cultural and social usage: it is a cultural centre that hosts exhibitions, conferences and other activities. - Residential usage: there are still rented residential apartments. - Administrative use: it is the headquarters of the Catalunya La Pedrera Foundation. - O Commercial usage: space hire, company offices and shops on the ground floor.
+To learn more about the timeline of La Pedrera, visit lapedrera.com Fundació Catalunya La Pedrera La Pedrera Today La Pedrera is currently the central offices of the Catalunya La Pedrera Foundation.
+At the same time, it continues to serve its original function as a block of rented residential apartments.
+Today La Pedrera fulfils five different purposes: - O Tourism usage: the building is open to the public and can be visited by day and night. - Cultural and social usage: it is a cultural centre that hosts exhibitions, conferences and other activities. - Residential usage: there are still rented residential apartments. - Administrative use: it is the headquarters of the Catalunya La Pedrera Foundation. - Commercial usage: space hire, company offices and shops on the ground floor.
 It is the only building in the world that fulfils these five different purposes, while retaining, despite the passage of time, its essence and singularity: the reason why it was built.
+"Ketlection and action need to alternate so they can complement and correct each other."
+Antoni Gaudi

 The same entrances and exits are used for all the building's functions.
 The top floors, with small lifts and staircases for going up and down, are the ones that receive the most visitors.
 The foundation strives to ensure all the uses of the building are compatible with the large number of visitors, while maintaining an optimal standard of quality for tours and the conservation of a World Heritage Site of outstanding importance.
 The tour of La Pedrera Once inside La Pedrera, the impression is that the architect has allowed nature in its purest state to speak: columns that are palm tree trunks; plaster ceilings that are caves with white stalactites; and the wrought-iron that is the fossilisation of ancient plants.
 The interior of the attic is the belly of a huge whale, and we can feel it breathing and the beating of its heart.
 The metal canopy over the staircase in the courtyard on Carrer de Provença up to the main floor is the vast wing of an insect taking a flight of colour.
 The rooftop is alive, and the stairwells actively represent the four elements of nature.
-Ihe great book, one that is always open and which you must strive to read, is that of Nature,
+Ihe great book, one that is always open and which you must strive to read, is that of Nature",

-La Pedrera adds new features to the visit to make it even more spellbinding Ihis year, the Catalunya La Pedrera Foundation has introduced a series of changes to enhance visitors' experience of Casa Milà: new projections, sound effects, dynamic lighting and improvements to the graphics that make the tour of the building a fascinating experience that emphasises Gaudí's vision of nature.
+Fundació Catalunya La Pedrera La Pedrera adds new features to the visit to make it even more spellbinding The Catalunya La Pedrera Foundation has introduced a series of changes to enhance visitors' experience of Casa Milà: new projections, sound effects, dynamic lighting and improvements to the graphics that make the tour of the building a fascinating experience that emphasises Gaudi's vision of nature.
 In short, this new visit brings La Pedrera to life.
-Our immersion in Gaudí's natural imaginary begins on the ground floor, in the Carrer de Provença courtyard, where the staircase canopy is like a huge insect wing that moves, beats and sets off on a flight of colour.
+Our immersion in Gaudi's natural imaginary begins on the ground floor, in the Carrer de Provença courtyard, where the staircase canopy is like a huge insect wing that moves, beats and sets off on a flight of colour.
 In La Pedrera, the courtyards are spaces where everything comes to life.
 The walls are a display of shapes, light and colours, contrasting with the soberness of the façade.
 The colour comes from the wall paintings that decorate the courtyards, with mainly floral motifs that can also be found on the ceilings and the side walls of the two entrance halls and the main staircase, and various scenes that make reference to myths and nature.